RahulMitra/transformer-math/llama3_arch.md

 This article covers the math and matrix shapes of the Llama3 architecture.

 ## High-level Llama3.1 architecture
-Below is a diagram showing the Llama 3.1 8B architecture, which is a "dense" transformer.
+Below is a diagram showing the Llama 3.1 8B architecture, which is a "dense" transformer

 <img src="llama3_architecture.png" alt="Llama3 Architecture" width="600">